byterubpay/gitian.sigs/README.md

 # Gitian assertions and signatures

-This repo contains files asserting that various contributers have built Monero using a consistent process (reproducible builds with Gitian) and cryptographically signed the results of those builds.
+This repo contains files asserting that various contributers have built ByteRub using a consistent process (reproducible builds with Gitian) and cryptographically signed the results of those builds.

 From [gitian.org](https://gitian.org/):